Auxiliary power unit: As mechanical "startup" APUs for jet engines

 The first German jet engines built during the Second World War used a mechanical APU starting system designed by the German engineer Norbert Riedel.
 It consisted of a 10 hp two-stroke flat engine, which for the Junkers Jumo 004 design was hidden in the engine nose cone, essentially functioning as a pioneering example of an auxiliary power unit for starting a jet engine.
 A hole in the extreme nose of the cone contained a manual pull-handle which started the piston engine, which in turn rotated the compressor.
 Two spark plug access ports existed in the Jumo 004's nose cone to service the Riedel unit's cylinders in situ, for maintenance purposes.
 Two small "premix" tanks for the Riedel's petrol/oil fuel were fitted in the annular intake.
-The engine was considered an extreme short stroke (bore / stroke: 70 mm / 35 mm = 2:1) design so it could fit within the in the nose cone of jet engines like the Jumo 004.
+The engine was considered an extreme short stroke (bore / stroke: 70 mm / 35 mm = 2:1) design so it could fit within the nose cone of jet engines like the Jumo 004.
 For reduction it had an integrated planetary gear.
 It was produced by Victoria in Nuremberg and served as a mechanical APU-style starter for all three German jet engine designs to have made it to at least the prototype stage before May 1945 – the Junkers Jumo 004, the BMW 003 (which uniquely appears to use an electric starter for the Riedel APU), and the prototypes (19 built) of the more advanced Heinkel HeS 011 engine, which mounted it just above the intake passage in the Heinkel-crafted sheetmetal of the engine nacelle nose.

 The Boeing 727 in 1963 was the first jetliner to feature a gas turbine APU, allowing it to operate at smaller airports, independent from ground facilities.
 The APU can be identified on many modern airliners by an exhaust pipe at the aircraft's tail.